-The Essilor group considers its heritage a precious resource.
-The Group is committed to preserving and sharing the testimonies to its unique history and that of ophthalmic optics.
+Essilor’s heritage offers a journey through more than 400 years of optical history.
+The Group is committed to preserving this exceptional collection to promote its history and that of ophthalmic optics.

-Acquired by the Essilor group in early 2000, the Pierre Marly collection is displayed at the Museum of Eyewear in Morez, Jura.
-Located in the heart of a French region famed for its eyeglass expertise, the Museum of Eyewear is a vibrant place to preserve and enhance the area’s industrial heritage, retrace the history of eyeglasses and promote understanding of the phenomenon of vision.
+Acquired by the Essilor group in the early 2000s, the former Pierre Marly collection is currently on display at the Musée de la Lunette in Morez (Jura, France), which features more than 300 pieces in its permanent collection.
+Located in the heart of a French region renowned for its eyewear expertise, the Musée de la Lunette is a lively venue, labeled as a ‘Musée de France’, that preserves and enhances the industrial heritage of its region, retraces the history of eyewear and offers an opportunity to explore the phenomenon of vision.

 Did you know?

 Essilor and the museum of Morez in the Jura have developed a collaborative project around the Essilor-Pierre Marly collection to widen knowledge about ophthalmic optics.